Ayushx309/DrivePulse/README.md

 For more detailed installation instructions, please refer to the [Installation Guide](installation.md).

+> [!NOTE]\
-#### * Please Note That This Version Of DrivePulse Is Currently Not Fully Responsive For Mobile Devices And Tablets.
+> This Version Of DrivePulse Is Currently Not Fully Responsive For Mobile Devices And Tablets.

 ## Contributors